svetlyak40wt/pymongo-bongo/README.rst

 Dependencies
 ------------
-The PyMongoBongo depends on PyMongo.
+The PyMongoBongo depends on PyMongo >= 1.1.1

 Additional dependencies are: